marwahaha/LLVN/README.md

 # Love Live!
 The Visual Novel Project!
 This is a fan-made visual novel by GoldElysium .
-I started creating this because I saw the original one ([here](https://vndb.org/v19962)) was abondoned.
+I started creating this because I saw the original one ([here](https://vndb.org/v19962)) was abandoned.
 The stories will be based of the original one.

 My discord server: [invite](https://discord.gg/qt9QBp9)